Key takeaways

 Oral semaglutide starts working for weight loss soon after you take it, reaching its peak concentration in your bloodstream within one hour.
 However, it will take longer than that before you notice changes in your body or appetite.

 Typically, people see noticeable weight loss results from oral semaglutide within the first three months.
-By that point in clinical trials, people who took 14 mg of Rybelsus daily were:
+By that point in clinical trials, people with type 2 diabetes taking 14 mg of oral semaglutide (Rybelsus) were:

 Eating nearly 40% fewer calories per day